jasonm23/onlisp-markdown/onlisp.md

 ---

 As always, there are exceptions.
-In Lisp, the distinction between compile- time and runtime is an artiﬁcial one, so any rule which depends upon it is likewise artiﬁcial.
+In Lisp, the distinction between compile-time and runtime is an artiﬁcial one, so any rule which depends upon it is likewise artiﬁcial.
 In some programs, compile-time is runtime.
-If you’re writing a program whose main purpose is transformation and which uses macros to do it, then everything changes: the expander code becomes your program, and the expansion its output.
+If you’re writing a program whose main purpose is transformation and which uses macros to do it, then everything
+changes: the expander code becomes your program, and the expansion its output.
 Of course under such circumstances expander code should be written with efﬁciency in mind.
 However, it’s safe to say that most expander code (a) only affects the speed of compilation, and (b) doesn’t affect it very much—meaning that clarity should nearly always come ﬁrst.

 With expansion code, it’s just the opposite.
 Clarity matters less for macro expansions because they are rarely looked at, especially by other people.
 The